HL7/carin-rtpbc/source/pages/index.md

 ### Change log

+**0.1.05 (This version):** Added MedicationRequest.reported as a Must Support element to indicate whether the prescription information is being reported by the patient or other source (versus being the actual original prescription resource).
+Added content illustrations to provide business-level discussion material

-**0.1.04 (This version):** Addressed broken page links, made small profile adjustments in ClaimResponse.
+**0.1.04:** Addressed broken page links, made small profile adjustments in ClaimResponse.

 **0.1.03:** Added submit operation and parameter details.
 Added bundled version of request and response.
 Corrected version using Claim w/contained resources (for discussion).
 Added separate Patient, Coverage, MedicationRequest, Organization, MessageHeader example resources.